jasonscomely/wheatbin/doc/cli.markdown

 Kanboard provides a simple command line interface that can be used from any Unix terminal.
 This tool can be used only on the local machine.

-This feature is useful to run commands outside of the web server processes.
+This feature is useful to run commands outside the web server process by example running a huge report.

 Usage
 -----